The Cornwall We Want

 More rights for indigenous Cornish people

-by Roger, almost 4 years ago
+by Roger, over 4 years ago

 In 2014, the government included the Cornish people into the Framework Convention for the Protection of National Minorities, naming them as a National Minority.